Providing support on results day

-Stay calm, know their options, and expect the unexpected – in this section, you’ll find tips for supporting your son or daughter on A-level results day.
+Stay calm, know their options, and expect the unexpected.
+Here’s how you can support them on A-level results day.

 Clear heads make good choices.
 As a parent or carer, you should: